grid reference TM 147 461

 (details under review)Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us

 Local licensing authority for Ipswich is Ipswich Borough Council

 CAMRA Ipswich & East Suffolk branch.

 Ipswich Suffolk Punch

 429 Norwich Rd, IP1 5DN

-Large Grade 2 listed building close to the famous "Ferodo" railway bridge over the Nowich road.
-Re-opened late February 2010 after a long period of closure.
+A large Grade 2 listed Tolly Folly, close to the famous "Ferodo" railway bridge over the Norwich Road.

 Bus stop nearby (see public transport tab for details)

 Railway station about 1.7 mile away (see public transport tab for details)